kkrentz/mcuboot/docs/imgtool.md

                                       (<raw_uuid>|<domain_name)>
       --cid TEXT                      Unique image class identifier, format:
                                       (<raw_uuid>|<image_class_name>)
+      --dice <cbor_hex_string>        Externally assembled contents of the DICE TLV.
+This TLV either contains a CBOR sequence of Cert_L0 and, in the case of using TinyDICE, s_L0, or the subject of Cert_L1.
+The subject may either be a CBOR byte string or a CBOR text string.
+      --protect-dice                  Places the DICE TLV in the protected TLV area.
+Only set this flag for configuring the subject of Cert_L1.
+By contrast, when using the DICE TLV to preload a Cert_L0, Cert_L1 inherits the subject of Cert_L0 anyway and the DICE TLV must be an unprotected TLV to preserve the certified DeviceID.
       --vector-to-sign [payload|digest]
                                       send to OUTFILE the payload or payloads digest instead of complied image.
 These data